Jubal Early: Gettysburg and Overland Campaign

-During the Gettysburg Campaign of mid-1863, Early continued to command a division in the Second Corps under Lt.
+During the Gettysburg campaign of mid-1863, Early continued to command a division in the Second Corps under Lt.
 Gen. Ewell.
 His troops were instrumental in overcoming Union defenders at the Second Battle of Winchester on June 13–15.
-They captured many prisoners, and opened up the Shenandoah Valley for Lee's oncoming forces.
+They captured many prisoners, and opened up the Shenandoah Valley for Lee's forces.
 Early's division, augmented with cavalry, eventually marched eastward across the South Mountain into Pennsylvania, seizing vital supplies and horses along the way.
 Early captured Gettysburg on June 26 and demanded a ransom, which was never paid.
 He threatened to burn down any home which harbored a fugitive slave.
 Two days later, he entered York County and seized York.
 Here, his ransom demands were partially met, including $28,000 in cash.
 York thus became the largest Northern town to fall to the Rebels during the war.
 He also burned an iron foundry near Caledonia owned by abolitionist U.S. Representative Thaddeus Stevens.
 Elements of Early's command on June 28 reached the Susquehanna River, the farthest east in Pennsylvania that any organized Confederate force could penetrate.
 On June 30, Early was recalled to join the main force as Lee concentrated his army to meet the oncoming Federals.
 Troops under Early's command were also responsible for capturing escaped slaves to send them back to the south, which resulted in the seizure of free Blacks who were unable to evade the invading army.
 Over 500 Black people were abducted from southern Pennsylvania.

-Approaching the Gettysburg battlefield from the northeast on July 1, 1863, Early's division was on the leftmost flank of the Confederate line.
+Approaching the Gettysburg battlefield from the northeast on July 1, 1863, Early's division was on the left flank of the Confederate line.
 He soundly defeated Brig.
 Gen. Francis Barlow's division (part of the Union XI Corps), inflicting three times the casualties to the defenders as he suffered, and drove the Union troops back through the streets of the town, capturing many of them.
-However, this later became another controversy, as Lt.
+This later became another controversy, as Lt.
 Gen. Ewell denied Early permission to assault East Cemetery Hill to which Union troops had retreated.
 When the assault was allowed the following day as part of Ewell's efforts on the Union right flank, it failed with many casualties.
 The delay allowed Union reinforcements to arrive, which repulsed Early's two brigades.
 On the third day of battle, Early detached one brigade to assist Maj.
 Gen. Edward "Allegheny" Johnson's division in an unsuccessful assault on Culp's Hill.
 Elements of Early's division covered the rear of Lee's army during its retreat from Gettysburg on July 4 and July 5.